free-audio/clap-juce-extensions/docs/HowToParameterModulation.md

 Any parameters in your plugin that should support non-destructuve modulation should be derived from your custom parameter class.
-It's also important to make sure that when accessing the parameter's value (for example, in your `processBlock()` method), that you are calling `getCurrentValue()`, rather than using the standard JUCE parameter APIs for getting the parameter value, otherwise the processor will be using the un-modulated value of the parameter.
+It's also important to make sure that when accessing the parameter's value (for example, in your `processBlock()` method), that you are calling `getCurrentValue()` (or the equivalent in your code), rather than using the standard JUCE parameter APIs for getting the parameter value, otherwise the processor will be using the un-modulated value of the parameter.
 Notably, this constraint includes `juce::AudioProcessorValueTreeState::getRawParameterValue()`.

 4. Add `CLAP_PROCESS_EVENTS_RESOLUTION_SAMPLES` to your CLAP CMake arguments.